dengit/OpenZhihuDaily/README.md

     - long comments and short comments show

   - local cache
-    - most browsed datas are saved into sqlite. by contrast, official App saves those datas with files
+    - most downloaded datas are saved into sqlite. by contrast, official app saves those datas with files

 ## Uncovered features
   most of these are interactional features, they require an authorization via login